 Brennan: What exactly did you do in the military?

-Angela: (Talking about Brennan's book) Who you captured perfectly is Booth.
+Angela: (to Brennan about her book) Who you captured perfectly is Booth.
 Buttoned down, but buckets of sexual confidence which I, for one, would love to tap.

 Zack: It's not right to discuss tapping asses in front of a soaker.